 Selling your business can feel like walking a tightrope.
 One wrong word could cause the whole operation to wobble.
 That’s why having a rock-solid communication strategy is essential, especially when it comes to your employees and vendors.

 - Develop a Formal Communication Plan: Think of this as your master script.
 Who needs to know what and when?
 Map it all out.
-This isn’t just about preventing leaks; it’s about controlling the narrative and keeping everyone calm.
+A formal communication plan isn’t just about preventing leaks; it’s about controlling the narrative and keeping everyone calm.

-- Limit Employee Awareness: Remember that old Hollywood adage, “Loose lips sink ships?”
+- Limit Employee Awareness: Remember that old Hollywood adage, “Loose lips sink ships.”
 In your case, it could be “Loose lips lose deals.”
-Keep the circle tight unless they absolutely need to know.
-The fewer people who know, the less chance of rumors running wild.
+Keep the circle tight unless they need to know.
+The fewer people who know, the less likely it is for rumors to run wild.

 - Reassure Key Staff: Your MVPs who keep the wheels turning deserve a little extra TLC.
 A quiet word, a hint about future opportunities, maybe even a bonus to sweeten the deal: the goal is to keep them from jumping ship when they hear whispers of change.

 - Prepare Vendor Discussions: Your vendors are part of your business’s ecosystem.
 But they can also be a source of instability if they get spooked.
-Wait until you’re deep in negotiations before you drop the bombshell, and be ready to answer their burning questions about the future.
+Wait until you’re deep in negotiations before dropping the bombshell, and be prepared to answer their pressing questions about the future.

 - Monitor Internal Chatter: Listen to the ground.
 Are the rumors swirling?
 Is morale taking a hit?
 A little proactive damage control can go a long way toward keeping things on track.